 As with all hotels in Tokyo, standard rooms lack space.
 However, the more expensive suites at the Mandarin come with open living rooms and luxurious bathrooms to help you kick back and relax.

 The living room in the Mandarin’s Presidential Suite provides a nice view of the city lights.

 The Park Hyatt Hotel in Tokyo specializes in pampering their guests.
-From the high-rise swimming pool to its world class spa, guests are guaranteed to feel rejuvinated when they leave – the only thing that feels empty on your flight home is your wallet.
+From the high-rise swimming pool to its world-class spa, guests are guaranteed to feel rejuvenated when they leave – the only thing that feels empty on your flight home is your wallet.

 The hotel’s swimming pool is a great place to do some laps – or even check out the city lights.

 Rooms at the Park Hyatt Hotel Tokyo start at $585 (58,500 yen) for the standard rooms while the Presidential Suite goes for $1627 (162,700 yen) a night.

 Presidential Suite living room at the Park Hyatt Hotel in Tokyo